ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/indexing-linq-extensions.java.markdown

-# Indexes : Indexing LINQ Extensions
+# Indexes: Indexing LINQ Extensions

 Various indexing LINQ extensions are available to enhance the usability and reduce the complexity of the indexing functions.
 The available extensions are: